Tutorial for setting up Rose/Cylc in order to run JULES on CEDA JASMIN

 --time = 04:00:00

---partition = test - JASMIN has changed over the batch queues from LSF to SLURM.
+13. JASMIN has changed over the batch queues from LSF to SLURM and LOTUS2.
 The batch queue information for this u-al752 suite has been updated recently.
 The MPI libraries for SLURM for JULES on JASMIN were updated in ~/roses/u-al752/suite.rc.CEDA_JASMIN .

-queue has mostly/exclusively AMD processors, so this is a constraint for using that queue.
+14. Currently, the standard queue with qos = short is used.
+Sometimes the short qos’s waiting time is long, but switching to the standard qos doesn’t work well for reducing the queuing time.
+Previously, we had switched to using the AMD processor type, since it was no longer essential to keep the intel processor constraint as before.
+The LOTUS2 cluster has mostly/exclusively AMD processors, unlike the former LOTUS cluster.
 Previously, if JULES was run on a different processor type than it was compiled on, then there might have been issues with the compiler-optimization flags and the processor’s instruction set.
-But this issue has recently been fixed (in the summer of 2023), and now a background compile of JULES on the cylc1 VM will properly run on AMD batch nodes. - In the ~/roses/u-al752 directory, type
+But this issue had been fixed (in the summer of 2023), and now a background compile of JULES on the cylc2 VM will properly run on AMD batch nodes.
+But this isn;t so important anymore, since the modules being loaded have been updated since we’re now using LOTUS2.

-.
-This will pop up the gcylc window, and you should see your job being submitted in sequence.
+This will pop up a browser window, and you should see your job being submitted in sequence.
+If for some reason it’s not playing, then press the little play button (which has the shape of a triangle).
 The fcm_make task should take about 10 minutes to complete.
 The various JULES tasks can take up to 1-2 hours to complete, and then there is the Python plotting routine, which is called when all the JULES tasks are finished.
 Wait for all this to finish.
 You can go away for a while or overnight, if necessary.
-If it is still not finished, you can right-mouse-click over the various entries and look at the job.err or job.out log files, etc. If the X-windows is cut off or the session ends unexpectedly, you can go back to the ~/roses/u-al752 directory, and typerose sgc
+If it is still not finished, you can left-mouse-click over the various entries and look at the job.err or job.out log files, etc.

-, you might need to use sci1.jasmin or sci2.jasmin instead of cylc1.jasmin in order to get the proper python libraries working.) the NETCDF output files in where you set them to be in your rose-suite.conf file, e.g. in:
+16. You might now be able to study (with ncinfo or python, etc.; if you use python, you might need to use sci-ph-01.jasmin or sci-ph-02.jasmin instead of cylc2.jasmin in order to get the proper python libraries working.) the NETCDF output files in where you set them to be in your rose-suite.conf file, e.g. in:

 OUTPUT_FOLDER='/work/scratch-pw2/myusername/fluxnet/run11a/jules_output'